 Through this work, we can contribute to the regional recovery of Puget Sound and ensure we meet the demands of a growing population, while protecting the clean water and natural areas that make our county a special place to live.

 In 2014, Thurston County was awarded a follow-up grant from the U.S. Environmental Protection Agency to do watershed planning in the Deschutes Watershed.

 On April 17, 2013, the Board of County Commissioners approved the project team’s recommendation of three basins for further focus: Black Lake, McLane Creek, and Woodard Creek (see a map of the basins).
 These three basins were selected based on the results of the Basin Evaluation Report and an assessment of available data.
 Together they represent a range of current ecological conditions – from rural and forested areas to more urban and residential neighborhoods – but under current regulations all three are likely to experience impacts to water quality from future growth.

-The project team is gathering information to identify what potential land use changes should be investigated in these basins as part of this study.
-In August, landowners in each of the three basins were mailed a survey to help inform this process.
+The project team gathered information to identify what potential land use changes should be investigated in these basins as part of this study, and worked with consultant Northwest Hydraulic Consultants to model potential future changes to water flow and water quality.